gaac510/node-app-starter/README.md

 ## Features

-- Relies on docker-compose and official images - no custom built images required.
+- Relies on docker-compose and official images - no custom image building required.
 - Helper script streamlines common dev tasks
 - Pre-configured for live debugging in vscode.